Einstein12345/JSH/README.md

 To create a Command that can be used by JSH,

- - Extend the terra.shell.command.Command class
+ - Extend the terra.shell.command.Command class, or the terra.shell.command.BasicCommand class
  - Place all runtime code within the start() method
  - Copy the compiled class file to the JSH command bin directory